What Is Tesla Optimus? The Complete Guide to Tesla's Humanoid Robot (2025–2026)

 Summary: What You Need to Know About Tesla Optimus

 Tesla Optimus is the most ambitious mass-market humanoid robot project ever attempted.
-The fundamentals are real: factory deployment is happening, Gen 3 hands represent a genuine capability leap, and Tesla's manufacturing DNA gives it a credible path to consumer-scale pricing that no pure robotics startup can match.
+The fundamentals are real: mass production started January 21, 2026, Gen 3 hands (50 actuators, AI5 chip, Grok voice AI) are now in 24/7 factory deployment at Fremont, and Tesla's manufacturing DNA gives it a credible path to consumer-scale pricing ($20K–$30K target, per Musk at Davos, Jan 2026) that no pure robotics startup can match.

 STAY AHEAD OF THE ROBOT RACE